 You may review your application materials only after you have been admitted and have enrolled as a student at GW.
 At that time, you may review all of your application materials, except—possibly—for your letters of recommendation.

 You may only review your recommendation letters if you have not waived your right to view them.
 A waiver statement is included on the recommendation forms in the application packet.
 Your right to review your letters will be considered waived if you do not provide a written request to preserve your right.
-All letters of recommendation for admitted students are destroyed when you begin your program.
+All letters of recommendation for admitted students are not permanently retained.